endroid/pdf/README.md

 ## Usage

-If [endroid/installer](https://github.com/endroid/installer) detects Symfony the builder is already autowired and you only need to use the correct type hint to retrieve the builder.
+If [endroid/installer](https://github.com/endroid/installer) detects Symfony the builder is already autowired and you only need to provide the correct type hint to retrieve the builder.
+Now you can use it like this.

 ```php
 $pdfBuilder